wendyverdonk93/docs/content/api/accounts/payouts.md

 As a partner or primary account holder, use payouts to move funds from an affiliated account's balance to a connected bank account.

 By default, payouts for affiliated accounts are disabled.
-Contact your account manager to enable payouts for your affiliated accounts.
+To enable payouts for your affiliated accounts, email your account manager at <sales@multisafepay.com>

 ### Request parameters